Non-Hodgkin Lymphoma Workup

 Whole body F-18 2-deoxyglucose (FDG) positron emission tomography (PET) scan can be used for the initial evaluation of patients with NHL; however, this scan is more useful for posttreatment evaluation to differentiate early recurrences or residual disease from fibrosis or necrosis.
 This PET scan has a higher predictive value for relapse than classic CT scan imaging.[14]
 A study by Zinzani et al determined that midtreatment scanning using PET allowed physicians to better make crucial decisions on further treatment.[15]

-Obtain an ultrasound of opposite testis in male patients with a testicular primary lesion.
+Obtain an ultrasound image of the opposite testis in male patients with a testicular primary lesion.

 Previous